 We depreciate property, plant and equipment on a straight-line basis over estimated useful lives ranging from three to 25 years, absent any indicators of impairment.
-We review long-lived assets for impairment when events or changes in circumstances indicate that the carrying amount may not be recoverable.
+We review long-lived assets, which include property plant and equipment and our lease assets included within other noncurrent assets, for impairment when events or changes in circumstances indicate that the carrying amount may not be recoverable.
 If a recoverability assessment is required, the estimated future undiscounted cash flow associated with the assets or asset groups are compared to their respective carrying amounts to determine if an impairment exists.
 An impairment loss is measured by comparing the fair value of the asset or asset group to its carrying amount and recording the excess of the carrying amount of the asset or asset group over its fair value as an impairment charge.
 An asset group constitutes the minimum level for which identifiable cash flows are principally independent of the cash flows of other assets or asset groups.
-Fair value is determined based on discounted cash flows, appraised values or third party indications of value, as appropriate.
-See Note 3 of our Financial Statements in Item 8 for further discussion of impairments recorded for our long-lived assets.
+Fair value is determined based on discounted cash flows, appraised values or third-party indications of value, as appropriate.
+See Note 3 of our Financial Statements in Item 8 for discussion of impairments of our long-lived assets.